 For each task that involves both "knowledge and skill" elements, the flight examiner/instructor will orally question the candidate on the knowledge elements and ask the candidate to perform the skill elements.
-Oral questioning may be used at any time during the flight test.
+Oral questioning may be used at any time.